 After more than 35 years in the East-Asian art business, Feng-Chun has built up a wide knowledge.
 She has made personal contacts worldwide, having been employed initially at Christie’s, later at Sotheby’s Amsterdam.
 During the period at Christie’s from 1982 to 1989 she was very much involved with the sales of the Hatcher collections.

 She did extensive research on the contents of these shipwrecks and provided the descriptions for the several catalogues.
 She wrote a thesis on the first discovered Hatcher wreck, the Chinese junk, which carried a cargo of porcelain, dated circa 1640.

 In 1989 she joined Sotheby’s Amsterdam as Head of the Chinese and Japanese Department, which she ran successfully for more than 14 years.

-Interesting ceramics and works of art are always available for sale, either on consignment or from Feng-Chun’s own collection, which can be viewed by appointment.
+Interesting ceramics and works of art are always available for sale, either on consignment or from Feng-Chun’s own collection, and can be viewed by appointment.
 Since 2017 Feng-Chun Ma Chinese & Japanese Art Consultancy is exhibiting at PAN art fair in Amsterdam, showcasing recent acquisitions.
 The firm also curates private exhibitions and publishes illustrated catalogues.

 All pieces shown on the website are available and for sale.